ABOUT THE BRATTLEBORO AREA FARMERS' MARKET

 Market is .4 mile on the left just past the Creamery Covered Bridge near Guilford St.

 Can I bring my dog to the market?

 Dogs are not allowed within the market grounds.
 Service dogs are expected to be restrained on a leash.
 Thank you for your understanding.

 Does the market have bathrooms?

-The market has partnered with the Rich Earth Institute and offers three portable bathroom units.
-One collects urine, which is converted into fertilizer, one is a composting system that uses sawdust, and the third is a conventional handicap accessible unit.
-There is also a drinking fountain and running water for general use.
+The market has partnered with the Rich Earth Institute and offers portable bathroom units.
+One collects urine, which is converted into fertilizer, and one is a conventional handicap accessible unit.
+There is also running water for general use.

 Is there public transportation available to the market?